-(17) The duration of the protection granted by the certificate should be such as to provide adequate, effective protection.
-For this purpose, the holder of both a patent and a certificate should be able to enjoy an overall maximum of fifteen No 15 ☒ years of exclusivity from the time the plant protection product in question first obtains authorisation to be placed on the market in the Community No Union ☒.
+(15) The duration of the protection granted by the certificate should be such as to provide adequate effective protection.
+For this purpose, the holder of both a patent and a certificate should be able to enjoy an overall maximum of 15 years of exclusivity from the time the medicinal product in question first obtains ⋈ an ⋈ authorisation to be placed on the market in the Community ⋈ Union ⋈.